Herstory

 I often view my travels through a nuanced, journalistic lens.
 That means embedding in communities to understand political and social issues as they affect everyday folks, studying and speaking different languages (with great humility), and photographing compelling people and places.
 Most recently, I spent several months in the Middle East to study Arabic, deepen my knowledge of the region, and trace my Arab roots.

 Traveling also has reaffirmed my journalistic path.
 When I was a fledgling reporter, I traveled to New Orleans to rebuild a home destroyed by Hurricane Katrina.
 During my downtime, I peeled away the city’s celebratory layers and reported on and photographed some of the people struggling to rebuild their lives five years after the storm.
-For me, that trip illuminated journalism’s vital role uncovering stories of the unheard.
+For me, that trip illuminated journalism’s vital role in uncovering stories of the unheard.

 Find some of my print, audio and visual journalism here.